dexgs/event_actions/README.md

 Create a shared object file which defines the following functions:

+(A Makefile is provided in the `actions/` directory which compiles an object from the source files in `actions/src/`)

 ## `device_update`
 ```c
 int device_update(bool is_created, const char * name, size_t index);